HCP-Fusion-Oriented-Sw-Def-Project/Scrawler/README.md

 * **traverse_graph**:  describing the crawing process.

 ######
-Besides, the GUI data of each screen is in the directory `save_dir/screen_name`, in the form of screenshot and xml file.
+Besides, the GUI data of each screen is recorded in the directory `save_dir/screen_name`, in the form of screenshot and xml file.

 ## Compare the GUI models
 ######